doubt72/pinyin-tone-converter/README.md

 ## Tests

-Also, tests to make sure it works.
-Because everybody likes well-tested code.
+This repository includes tests to make sure it works (because everybody likes well-tested code).
+Tests can be run by simply running the rspec command:

-[TODO: Docs on running tests go here]
+        rspec

+Easy peasy.
+(Obviously, the rspec is required to run the tests, so the rspec gem should be installed.)

 ## License